nandy-andy/reactnd-project-mobile-flashcards/README.md

 * start the development server with `yarn start`
 * follow instructions on the screen for example hit `i` to open iOs simulator and use the app

+## Warning
+⚠️ Application was tested on iOS Simulator (iPhone XR, iOS 12.2).

 ## Contributing

 This repository is a one-time code created to finish Udacity course.
 Therefore, I most likely will not accept pull requests.
 Feel free to use it as inspiration, though ;-)